Dieser Artikel ist auch verfügbar auf: Deutsch

 7-Elevens?
 No chance!
 This is how convenience stores look like here

-Bottom line: Port Barton is totally worth a visit when you wanna experience the Philippines away from mass tourism.
+Bottom line: Port Barton is totally worth a visit when you prefer to experience the Philippines away from mass tourism.
 It seems like the already very kind Filipinos are somehow even more helpful here and we felt very well and welcomed.
 The only disadvantage is the electricity and internet.
 But I’m pretty sure this won’t be a problem for many people considering this atmosphere.

 As promised, here is our latest travel video from Port Barton.
 Enjoy!